 On October 13th, 2009, Neil released "A Cherry Cherry Christmas", his third album of holiday music.
 It includes a cover of Adam Sandler's "The Chanukah Song", which Diamond said he recorded because "There are so many beautiful Christmas songs around and so few Hanukkah songs."
 On November 2nd, he released the LP "Dreams", a collection of fourteen of his favorite songs by other artists from the Rock 'n Roll era.
 On December 20th of that year, Diamond made an appearance on NBC's The Sing-Off, performing "Ain't No Sunshine" along with the a cappella groups featured on the show.

 On March 14th, 2011, Neil was inducted into the Rock and Roll Hall of Fame and was also an honoree at the Kennedy Center Honors.
 On November 24th, he appeared in the Macy's Thanksgiving Day Parade, riding on a Mt.
 Rushmore float, singing "America" and "Sweet Caroline" to promote tourism for the state of South Dakota.
 "The Very Best of Neil Diamond", a compilation CD of Diamond's 23 studio recordings from the Bang, UNI/MCA, and Columbia catalogs was released on December 6, 2011 on the Columbia / Legacy label.

 Diamond continued to record and release new material and maintained an extensive touring schedule as well.
 For Spring and Summer, 2012, his website, www.NeilDiamond.com listed show dates throughout America.
-October, 2014 brought a new album, "Melody Road", which will be supported by a tour stretching into 2015.
+October, 2014 brought a new album, "Melody Road", which was supported by a tour stretching into 2015.
 Fans were delighted when 74-year-old Neil told the press in early March, 2015 that he planned to keep touring as long as his voice and body would hold out.
 His current tour had him scheduled to appear in ten countries around the world.